 Our Cancellation Policy

 We will accept, without penalty, any cancellations due to travel restrictions, public health advisories, national park closures, or your contracting of COVID-19.
 We do not want to cause any financial hardship for guests who are unable to make a trip to the Canadian Rockies, or who test positive for COVID-19 once they are here.

 If your guide contracts COVID-19, you will be notified, and any trips that fall within the recovery period of the guide will be cancelled.

-The response to the COVID-19 outbreak is in constant flux, so everything listed above is subject to change.
+Since the response to the COVID-19 outbreak is in constant flux, everything listed above is subject to change.
 We revise this information regularly as the situation evolves, usually every one to two weeks.

 In the meantime, we ask you to look after yourselves, your loved ones, and your friends & neighbours.